srobotta/moodle-database-presets/project-group-select/README.md

 assignment of the next "free" project is done.
 Because the selection is not transparent at the page itself, behind each assignment is a label that explains the reason, why this project assignment was done.

+Because the sort order by default is ascending by entry added, the groups that have send their choice earlier are also the first ones assigned for a project.

 The teacher still has the chance to export the dataset as CSV or Excel in order to look at the plain values submitted by each group.